 News Deadly subway stabbing suspect nabbed in Philadelphia, NYPD says Julio Velazquez, the suspect in a fatal Harlem subway stabbing on March 16, 2016, has been charged with second-degree murder and criminal possession of a weapon, according to police.
 Photo Credit: NYPD By Lauren Cook firstname.lastname@example.org Updated April 27, 2016 7:31 AM Print Share fbShare Tweet gShare Email Police have arrested and charged a man sought in connection with a fatal stabbing outside of a Harlem subway station, the NYPD said.
 Julio Velazquez was arrested on Tuesday at his sister’s home in Philadelphia, according to police.
 Velazquez is accused of stabbing Herbert Burgess, 53, of the Bronx, outside of the No. 2 and 3 train station at 116th Street and Lenox Avenue just before 9 p.m. on March 16, according to the NYPD.
 Police said Burgess was selling MetroCard swipes to a woman when they got into an argument.
 Velazquez, who knew the woman, then got into an argument with Burgess, police said.
 The two men took the argument outside and when Burgess returned to the subway station, he had been stabbed, police said.
 Burgess then got on a southbound 2 train and was discovered unconscious at the 110th Street and Lenox Avenue stop, police said.
 He was rushed to Mount Sinai St. Luke’s Hospital, where he was pronounced dead, according to the NYPD.
 Police said Velazquez is charged with second-degree murder and criminal possession of a weapon.
-By Lauren Cook email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Lauren Cook email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.